tytso/xfstests-bld/Documentation/kvm-quickstart.md

         kvm-xfstests smoke

     Developers are *strongly* recommended to run a smoke test before submitting a patch or patch series upstream for review.

-    Today, this is equivalent to "kvm-xfstests -c default -g quick".
-    However, this might change in the future to run a smaller set of tests, as the quick group can take about an hour to run.

     To do a full test, you can run "kvm-xfstests full".
 Warning: this will take a long time --- close to 24 hours if you are